Northern Westchester

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Our annual membership recruitment period begins January 15, 2024 and will conclude on March 1, 2024.
-Prospective Members are mothers or female guardians of a girl in 7th through 11th grade the September following admission.
+Our annual membership recruitment period will begin January 2027 and will conclude in March 2027.
+Prospective Members are mothers or female guardians of a girl in 7th through 9th grade the September following admission.

 All Prospective Members shall reside or attend school in the Northern Westchester area.
 We coordinate with the other affiliated chapters in the New York area so that we do not infringe on their boundaries.